ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-1-parts-of-class.rst

 - Riddle Question: Why did the chicken cross the playground?
 - Riddle Answer: To get to the other slide!

 1. First, brainstorm in pairs to do the **Object-Oriented Design** for a riddle asking program.
 What should we call this class?
 What data does it need to keep track of in instance variables?
 What is the data type for the instance variables?
 What methods do we need?
-You may want to draw a Class Diagram using |Creately.com|.
+(You could draw a Class Diagram for this class using |Creately.com|, although it is not required).

-2. Write a Riddle class below that has 2 instance variables for the riddle's question and answer, a constructor that initializes the riddle, and 2 methods to ask the riddle and answer the riddle.
+2. Using the Person class above as a guide, write a Riddle class in the Active Code template below that has 2 instance variables for the riddle's question and answer, a constructor that initializes the riddle, and 2 methods to ask the riddle and answer the riddle.
 If you came up with other instance variables and methods for this class, you can add those too!
 Don't forget to specify the private or public access modifiers.
 Use the outline in the Active Code below.
+You will learn how to write constructors and other methods in detail in the next lessons.

 3. Add a main method that constructs at least 3 Riddle objects and calls their methods to ask and answer the riddle.
 You can look up some good riddles online.